SPELD SA Phonic Readers

 The SPELD SA Phonic Book Series complements the teaching of reading and writing using a structured synthetic phonics approach.
 SPELD SA aims to help Aboriginal students engage with phonic books by having characters, content and settings that reflect Aboriginal communities.
 In developing this series, SPELD SA has consulted with people who live and work in the Anangu, Pitjantjatjara Yankunytjatjara (APY) Lands.
 We understand that the content, settings and characters may not reflect all Aboriginal people and their experiences but hope that Aboriginal students learning to read can find some familiarity in and connection with these books in their literacy journey.

-SPELD SA Phonic Books follow the sequence of letter-sounds used in the Jolly Phonics synthetic phonics program.
+SPELD SA Phonic Books follow the sequence of letter-sounds used in the Jolly Phonics synthetic phonics program (below) and the Sounds-Write phonics program.
 The books can be used with other phonics programs.

 Each set of books introduces a group of sounds for students to blend to read words.
 Please consider your student’s ability when choosing a book for them to read.

 Elizabeth Close is an Anangu woman from the Pitjantjatjara and Yankunytjatjara language groups in the APY Lands in outback South Australia.
 She was born in Adelaide and spent much of her upbringing in remote communities, learning her language and receiving cultural education.

 ‘This artwork represents the literacy and numeracy learning journey, and the path towards independent learning.
 The circles represent the collaborative learning and supports around children with specific learning difficulties, including children, schools, families, SPELD SA and others.’
 Elizabeth Close, Artist.